aspnet/AzureSignalR-samples/samples/ServerSideBlazor/README.md

 dotnet run
 ```

-After running, you will see that the web server starts, makes connections to the Azure SignalR Service instance and creates an endpoint at `http://localhost:5001/`.
+After running, you will see that the web server starts, makes connections to the Azure SignalR Service instance and creates an endpoint at `https://localhost:5001/`.
 Browser the page and click F12, you can find the connection to Azure SignalR Service is created.
 See snapshot

 ![serversideblazor](../../docs/images/serversideblazor.png)

+> If you're blocked when visit the localhost endpoint related to `Not secure` or `This site can’t be reached`, it's caused by local cert is not trusted.
+Run command below to trust the dotnet built-in dev-certs before start the app.
+> ```
+> dotnet dev-certs https --trust
+> ```

 ## Steps one by one